vicalloy/DPress/README.md

 # DPress

-DPress is a simple blog powerd by Django.
+DPress is a simple blog powered by Django.

 ## demo site: